Kyle Farmer Player Props: Twins vs. Guardians

 Kyle Farmer At The Plate

-- Farmer has picked up a hit in 56.3% of his 32 games this season, with at least two hits in 21.9% of them.
+- Farmer has reached base via a hit in 19 games this season (of 33 played), and had multiple hits in eight of those games.

-- In 9.4% of his games this season, he has homered, and 2.6% of his trips to the plate.
+- He has hit a long ball in three games this season (9.1%), leaving the park in 2.5% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.